dasnoopy/MyAdwaita-Colors/README.md

 **How to use it:**
 1) git clone MyAdwaita-Colors repo:	`# git clone https://github.com/dasnoopy/MyAdwaita-Colors`
 2) create (if not exist) folder /home/user/.themes and copy MyAdwaita-Colors folder into it
-3) using gnome-tweaks, choose MyAdwaita-Colors shell theme...
+3) using gnome-tweaks, choose MyAdwaita-Colors as shell and legacy applications theme...
 4) run the `gnome_colors.py` script from folder /home/user/.themes/MyAdwaita-Colors
 5) choose a color schema between 24 preset
 6) (run gnome-tweaks to reload the shell theme if unsafe-mode extension is not installed/running)